nil-git-tf/devops-assignment/README.md

  A CI/CD pipeline for a simple python flask application using the DevOps tools such as:
  - git for code repository
  - AWS Elastic Beanstalk service for deploying and scaling web applications and services developed with various languages like Java, .NET, PHP, Node.js, Python
+ - Being managed service of AWS from capacity provisioning, load balancing, auto-scaling to application health monitoring Elastic Beanstalk automatically handles it
  - Terraform where we are going to provision the Jenkins on EC2 and elastic beanstalk for our flask application and environment under it
  - Jenkins pipeline will be the main automation tool to pull application files from git and push it into elastic beanstalk

-# Setting up the environment
+# Setting up the Environment
 ```
 Step 1 - Need to run the terraform from the local which helps in Creating the AWS EC2 with Jenkins installation on it and Creating the AWS Elastic Beanstalk with Application and its Environment for python
 ```